 Hadoti is one of Rajasthan’s travel secrets.
 The ancient cities and antique temples are wonderful and one gets to explore age-old rituals and aspects of the local traditions very closely.

-Grab your reading glasses and experience the true flavours of Chandrabhaga Fair with us through these mesmerizing photographs.
+Grab your reading glasses and experience the true flavours of this mystical fair with us through some mesmerising photographs.